 Darebin Council is not the only LGA in Victoria to record a significant loss of green canopy and green space due to the loss of vegetation through the clear felling of trees for housing development.
 Some areas of Darebin, specifically those of lower socioeconomic postcodes, have endured the loss of at least 25% of the canopy.
 This has resulted in an increased heat island effect and poor health outcomes due to higher temperatures in summer.
-As a result council has had to develop and implement a heat strategy and a tree protection strategy.
+As a result council has had to develop and implement a heat stress strategy and a tree protection strategy.

 VCAT has consistently approved development applications that include removal of significant trees and vegetation to be replaced with tube stock.
-At that rate canopy cover and the improved health and wellbeing it creates will not be returned for at least a generation, let alone improved.
+At that rate canopy cover and the improved health and wellbeing it creates will not be returned for at least a generation.

 It is a failure of the planning scheme to disregard the significance of vegetation on the health and wellbeing of residents.
-Canopy replacement should be at the very least to the same degree as any canopy removed.
+Canopy replacement should be, at the very least, to the same degree as any canopy removed to help prevent our city getting any hotter in summer.